mlockett42/historygraph-poc/readme.txt

 ->Key Pairs

-Create an EC2 instance using the Ubuntu 16.04 Operating System and to be accessed Getting an Elastic IP might make your server slight more reliable A t2.nano instance should be fine, if you have Free-tier on a t2.micro feel free to use it
+Create an EC2 instance using the Ubuntu 16.04 Operating System and to be accessed Getting an Elastic IP might make your server slightly more reliable A t2.nano instance should be fine, if you have Free-tier on a t2.micro feel free to use it

 Launch the instance and wait for it to start

+Be careful with the security group I normally give only my IP access to ports 25, 80 and 110

 Connect to it with ssh